Cinnamon Toast Crunch

-Cinnamon Toast Crunch (CTC), known as Croque-Cannelle in French Canada and Curiously Cinnamon in the UK (previously Cinnamon Grahams), and as a variant called Cini Minis in other European and Latin American countries, is a brand of breakfast cereal produced by General Mills and Nestlé.
-First produced in 1984, the cereal aims to provide the taste of cinnamon toast in a crunch cereal format.
+Cinnamon Toast Crunch (CTC), known as Croque-Cannelle in French Canada, Curiously Cinnamon in the UK (previously Cinnamon Grahams), and as Cini Minis in other European and Latin American countries, is a breakfast cereal produced by General Mills in the United States and Cereal Partners under the Nestlé brand in other countries.
+First produced in 1984, the cereal aims to provide the taste of cinnamon toast in a crunchy cereal format.
 The cereal consists of small squares or rectangles of wheat and rice covered with cinnamon and sugar.
 The cereal is puffed and when immersed in milk, it makes a "snap" noise, similar to Rice Krispies.
-In most European countries and North America, the product is sold in boxes.
-In Poland and Russia the cereal is sold in bags.
+In most European countries and North America, the product is sold in boxes, but in Poland, Slovakia and Russia the cereal is sold in bags.
 The product was originally marketed outside Europe with the mascot of a jolly baker named Wendell.
 Wendell was replaced as a mascot by the "Crazy Squares", sentient Cinnamon Toast Crunch squares that often eat each other in commercials.
+The Crazy Squares were replaced by the similar-looking 2D "Cinnamojis" in the US in 2020, the Crazy Squares are still used in the United Kingdom.
+In September 2025, the 2014 box returned for a 2010s throwback, including the 2003 General Mills logo.

 History

+United States

-Originally the cereal was plain squares but currently features cinnamon-colored swirling on each piece.
-It was invented by scientist John Mendesh and General Mills assistant product manager Elisabeth Trach after receiving the idea from an unnamed child in a "give us your best idea for a cereal" radio contest held by General Mills.
+Originally, the crunch was plain squares but currently features cinnamon-colored swirling on each piece.
+It was invented by scientist John Mendesh and General Mills assistant product manager Elisabeth Trach after receiving the idea from an unnamed child in a "give us your best idea for a Crunch" radio contest held by General Mills.
 The child received a set of Hot Wheels toys as a grand prize.
 Starting in 1985 there were three animated bakers as the mascots, one of which is named Wendell.
 The other two bakers, known as Bob and Quello, were considerably more youthful in appearance than Wendell.
-In 1991, the younger bakers were dropped, leaving Wendell as the sole mascot for several years.
+In 1991, the younger bakers were dropped, leaving Wendell as the sole mascot for several years until 2013.